jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 ## PCA and K means

-### Experiment 1 (Iris Dataset)
+### Experiment 1 - Iris Dataset

-Below we will visualise the Iris dataset with 4 features in a 2D plane by performing a dimensionality reduction with PCA.
-Then, we will use this to visualise if the K means implemenation were able to cluster the data correctly.
+We tested our implementatin with of PCA in conjunction with kmeans as follows:
+1. Perform k means on the Iris dataset, which has 4 features
+2. Perform PCA on the same dataset to obtain the matrix that will allow us to project the 4D data into 2D
+3. Plot the resuling 2D features of each sample in the training data, and compare the cluser assignment with their real labels.

 ```python
 # import kMeans and PCA from our package